2026 Program

 Opening & Intention Setting

-The forum is a space to explore the deep questions of our time with both wisdom and action.
-What principles should guide us?
-What policies, practices, and collaborations can we build together?
+The Forum is a space to explore the defining questions of our time - holding both wisdom and action.
+What principles might guide us?
+What practices and collaborations can we build together?

 Keynote by A.C Grayling